100km Expedition in Greenland

 Qaleraliq Glacier

-Kayak around Akuliaruseq, and then along Qaleralig Fjord experiencing some of the most epic, glacial scenery in the world, including glacier tongues that stretch nearly 10km wide.
+Kayak around Akuliaruseq and then along Qaleralig Fjord, experiencing some of the most epic glacial scenery in the world, including glacier tongues that stretch nearly 10km wide.
 Set up camp on a sandy beach and if the weather allows, hike to the viewpoint at Tasersuatsiaq Lake to spot caribou feeding on salts from the fjord.
-At night, enjoy the thundering sound of the seracs breaking away in the Arctic's magical silence.
+At night, enjoy the thundering sound of glacial seracs plunging into sea, breaking the Arctic's magical silence.

 Day 5